wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-06-05-roles-as-adts-in-raku.md

 ```

 1. Because the role serves both as the type (`RGBColour`) and the instance constructor (`RGB`), they must have the same name.
 I only named them differently to make it easier to distinguish them so this is not an issue.
 2. The types that make up each field must be named with unique names in the role's argument list, and need to have a corresponding attributes declared.
-That is again not really a limitation, because acessors for record type fields are handy.
+That is again not really a limitation, because accessors for record type fields are handy.
 So it looks like:

 ```perl6
 role RGBColour[Int \r, Int \g, Int \b] {